X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain02effect.md

 > All your drawing code must be put after your call to pass.Apply().

 Finally, we are through the initialization part!
 If you’re not yet 100% clear on effects and techniques, there is no need to worry as we will discuss them in more detail in [Series 3](Riemers3DXNA3hlsloverview.md).
-With all of this code set up, we are finally ready to start drawing things on the screen, which is what we will in do next chapter.
+With all of this code set up, we are finally ready to start drawing things on the screen, which is what we will do in the next chapter.

 ![Summary](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-02Effect4.png?raw=true)